qed-lab/Plan-Recognition-for-Information-Storygames/README.md

 # Incomplete-and-Partially-ordered-Plan-Recognition-for-Sensemaking-of-Information-Storygames
 Submitted to the 2025 AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment.
 Details a method by which agents or people's observations can be simulated, based on known states of the world or observed actions.

+The data is over 1GB in size, [so please look to the Open Science Framework side of this project for the base data](https://osf.io/s3rwz/).

 ## Evaluation Codebase

 This program is meant to compare pr2plan (Ramirez and Geffner, 2009) against pr2plan_complex.
 It requires several executables be moved to the top level directory.
 Each of these executables relies on an FF parser, for which bison and flex are required.
 See the [FD website](https://www.fast-downward.org/latest/documentation/) for more info.
 You may be able to use [brew](https://brew.sh) for an easy install. (`brew install bison`)